aimat-lab/cluster-hyperopt-tutorial/README.md

   - download the repository [cluster-hyperopt](https://github.com/aimat-lab/cluster-hyperopt) to a location of your choice on the BWUniCluster or HoreKA.
-  - you can use an existing conda environment or a new one to install cluster-hyperopt
+  - you can use an existing conda environment or a new one to install cluster-hyperopt (we will call it "E2")
   - open a shell in the topmost directory of your local cluster-hyperopt repository
-  - activate the conda environment of your choice and execute "pip install -e ."
+  - activate the conda environment of your choice (E2) and execute "pip install -e ."
   This will install cluster-hyperopt into the active environment.